 How to avoid installation of potentially unwanted applications?

 Download software from official and trustworthy sources, and using direct links.
 Do not use third party software downloaders, installers, torrents, unofficial pages, or other similar sources.
 Do not skip setup steps when downloading or installing software.
 Carefully analyze each step by checking each checkbox, "Custom", "Advanced" settings, and so on.
 Avoid clicking intrusive ads, since this can lead to redirects to untrustworthy or suspicious websites (such as gambling, pornography, adult dating, etc.).
 If you encounter these advertisements or redirects, check the list of installed extensions, add-ons, and plug-ins on your browser and remove dubious or unknown entries immediately.
 Also apply this to unwanted programs installed on the operating system.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Text presented in "McAfee has Blocked your Windows" pop-up: